-Authorization of 12 months may be granted to male members with osteoporosis when ANY of the following criteria are met:
+Authorization of 12 months may be granted to male members with osteoporosis when EITHER of the following criteria is met:

 - 1. Member has a history of an osteoporotic vertebral or hip fracture - 2.
-Member meets BOTH of the following criteria: - a.
-Member has a pre-treatment T-score less than or equal to -2.5 OR member has osteopenia (i.e., pre-treatment T-score greater than -2.5 and less than -1) with a high pre-treatment FRAX fracture probability (See Appendix B) - b.
-Member has had an oral OR injectable bisphosphonate trial of at least 1-year duration OR there is a clinical reason to avoid treatment with a bisphosphonate (See Appendix A)
+Member meets BOTH of the following criteria: - Member has a pre-treatment T-score less than or equal to -2.5 OR member has osteopenia (i.e., pre-treatment T-score greater than -2.5 and less than -1) with a high pre-treatment FRAX fracture probability (see Appendix B) - ii.
+Member has had an oral OR injectable bisphosphonate trial of at least 1-year duration OR there is a clinical reason to avoid treatment with a bisphosphonate (see Appendix A)